PatSunter/credo/doc/examples/run-systest-scons.rst

 UWA is now integrated with the SCons build system, so for project such as Underworld it is now possible to run UWA System tests via SCons.

+For this to work, it requires test maintainers to follow the directions in :ref:`uwa-examples-run-systest-direct-importingReqs`, but you can follow the instructions below without knowing the internal contents of suites.

 Running a project-defined multi-suite test target
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^